 What letters are hidden in the Toyota logo?

-The most obvious letter hidden in the Toyota logo is a capital “T.” Two intersecting ellipses form it.
-“O” is also easy to recognize: a vertical circle denotes it.
-The “Y” has a common base with the “T” and differs from it only in the “horns” protruding upward.
-The sides of the vertical ellipse together with the horizontal line connecting them represent “A.”
+The most obvious letter hidden in the Toyota logo is the capital “T.” Two intersecting ellipses form it.
+The letter “O” is also easily recognizable: it is denoted by a vertical circle.
+The letter “Y” has a common base with the letter “T” and differs from it only by the upward protruding “horns.”
+The sides of the vertical ellipse and the horizontal line connecting them denote the letter “A.”